 You can start by getting some experience in real-time data mining projects by doing an internship or preparing some freelancing data mining projects.

-Once you’ve gained the necessary data mining skills required to excel in this field, you should apply at companies that are looking for data miners.
+Once you’ve gained the necessary data mining skills required to excel in this field, you should apply to companies that are looking for data miners.
 As mentioned earlier, data science provides you with many opportunities as every company needs to process the data they collect.

 Working in an office will allow you to master your data mining skills and teach you the secrets of data mining.
 On the job, experience helps you expand your horizons even further, also allowing you to hone your data mining skills.